CoveerZ/pterodactyl-arm-stuff/README.md

 # pterodactyl-arm-stuff
-Modified versions of eggs for Pterodactyl modified for ARM.
+Modified versions of eggs for Pterodactyl for ARM.
 Also a bunch of yolks made specifically for ARM.

 # Eggs
 a.k.a. installers' scripts that Pterodactyl uses